General questions about Liaison…

 How do you select the best candidate?

 We start by reviewing each candidate’s application‚ cover letter, resume, and work samples if applicable.
-We pay attention to the connection between a candidate’s experience and the specific needs of our client, including the services and deliverables.
-A critical tool for candidates to use is the “Tell Us More” section to help us understand that connection.
-Once we’ve identified and interviewed the top candidates‚ we discuss our findings with the hiring manager to decide with whom to schedule further interviews.
-After the hiring manager has met with the top candidates, we check professional references and collaborate on a final hiring decision.
+We pay attention to not only the connection between your experience to the specific needs of the open position, but also between your goals and the opportunity the position may provide.
+A critical tool for candidates to use is the “How do you fit this opportunity?” section to help us understand that connection.
+Once we’ve identified and interviewed the top candidates‚ we collaborate with the team manager to decide with whom to schedule further interviews.
+After the team manager has met with the top candidates, we check professional references and collaborate on a final hiring decision.
 Then we send out a written offer letter.

 Why do you not include your client company’s name in the job description?